DataBiosphere/terra-cli/README.md

 ./terra
 ```

+This will install the Terra CLI in the current directory.
+Afterwards, you may want to add it to your `$PATH` directly
+or move it to a place that is already on your `$PATH` (e.g. `/usr/local/bin`).

 #### Manual install
 A Terra CLI release includes a GitHub release of the `terra-cli` repository and a corresponding Docker image in GCR.
 `download-install.sh` is a convenience script that downloads the latest (or specific version) of the install package,